Jump to content

 Carter's Duty - 21.
 Chapter 21

-Andrew leaned around, as they felt the plane begin its decent into Gatwick Airport, to look at Brody, who was sitting awake now listening with interest to Will telling the story of the wedding.
+Andrew leaned around as they felt the plane begin its descent into Gatwick Airport, looking at Brody, who was sitting awake now, listening with interest to Will telling the story of the wedding.

 Brody had introduced himself, a smooth motion for a man so used to talking to women.
-It didn't matter if they were famous, beautiful or unavailable, Brody had an ability to appear interesting to women.
+It didn't matter if they were famous, beautiful, or unavailable; Brody had an ability to appear interesting to women.
 He was an enigma for them, and women seemed to love a mystery; it gave them something to uncover.
-But with Brody there was always another layer underneath, there was always something more for them to learn.
+But with Brody, there was always another layer underneath, always something more for them to learn.
 Once he had a way in, once they had nibbled on the bait, he was always able to reel them in.

-Brody reached into his pocket and in a flick of his wrist, much like a magician's trick, he produced a card and gave it to her agent.
+Brody reached into his pocket and, in a flick of his wrist much like a magician's trick, he produced a card and gave it to her agent.
 The agent took one look at the card and immediately pulled out his cell phone to make a call.
-From his excitement, Will could presume something important had just occurred, but what escaped him.
+From his excitement, Will could presume something important had just occurred.

 Will frowned at him; Brody was being careful and deliberate in his actions.
 "What did you say to her?"